-If you need emergency care, you don’t have to get an OK from anyone before you get emergency care.
+If you need emergency care, you don’t have to get an authorization from anyone before you get emergency care.

 If you are not sure if it’s an emergency, call your PCP.
-You can call the Medical Advice Service Line at any time.
+You can call your plan’s Medical Counseling Line at any time.
 Your PCP can help you get emergency care if you need it.

 CAN I CHANGE MY PCP?

 Yes, you can change your PCP at least once a year.
 There are many reasons why you may need to change your PCP.
 For example, you may want to see one whose office is closer to you.
-To change your PCP you must call your Insurer to corroborate whether the change may be performed.
+To change your PCP, you must call Triple-S Salud to corroborate whether the change may be performed.

 You can also change to a new Primary Medical Group if the PCP you want to see is in a different Primary Medical Group.

-Most of the time, after the first 90 days of signing up, you can change your Primary Medical Group at any time for some reasons, like if:
+Most of the time, after the first 90 days of signing up with your plan, you can change your Primary Medical Group at any time for some reasons, like if: